-The Seahawks are flying high over the NFC West, circling as they prey on visiting teams, with one of the best home game records in the league.
-Razorgator has all the 2014 NFL playoff tickets you need to be a part of the notorious CenturyLink Field crowd as they squawk and cheer for their boys this year!
-Watch out as their secondary, the Legion of Boom, swoops in on unsuspecting offenses, with Richard Sherman and Earl Thomas forcing fumbles left and right!
-You can’t forget about the Seahawks’ deft offense as Golden Tate and Marshawn Lynch glide right down the field and land in the end zone time after time.
-Russell Wilson and his Hawks refuse to lose—be there as they soar to the top of their division and into the postseason!
+The Seahawks are flying high as the defending Super Bowl champions.
+With one of the best home game records in the league last year, opponents will have to watch out as their secondary, the Legion of Boom, swoops in on unsuspecting offenses again in 2014 with Richard Sherman and Earl Thomas forcing fumbles left and right!
+Razorgator has all the 2014 NFL tickets you need to be a part of the notorious CenturyLink Field crowd as they squawk and cheer for their boys this year!
+You can’t forget about the Seahawks’ deft offense led by Marshawn Lynch who glides right down the field and lands in the end zone time after time.
+Russell Wilson and his Hawks refuse to lose — be there as they soar to the top of their division and into the postseason again!

 Learn more about our 100% Guarantee »

 11/21/14 - Sunday’s game between the Seattle Seahawks and the Kansas City Chiefs was the exciting tie breaking game it promised to be.
 Both teams went in with 6-3.
 At the half, they had both scored two touchdowns.
 It looked like Seattle was going to take it, but a late-game touchdown for Kansas City brought the final score to 20-24.
 Now that they have 4 losses, the Seahawks are 3rd in their division.
 This also marks the end of their winning streak, which starting back in October.
 All things considered, Seattle has had an impressive season, but they are up against the Arizona Cardinals next.
 Sitting at 9-1, they are one of the best teams in the league.
 It’ll be a tough game and if you’d like to catch it, tickets start at $38.